-- (b) Average length of stay is defined as patient days divided by admissions. - (c) Segment EBITDA is defined as income before provision for income taxes, equity-based compensation expense, transaction-related expenses, interest expense and depreciation and amortization.
+(b) Average length of stay is defined as patient days divided by admissions.

+(c) Segment EBITDA is defined as income before provision for income taxes, equity-based compensation expense, debt extinguishment costs, transaction-related expenses, interest expense and depreciation and amortization.
 Management uses Segment EBITDA as an analytical indicator to measure the performance of our segments and to develop strategic objectives and operating plans for those segments.
 Segment EBITDA is commonly used as an analytical indicator within the health care industry, and also serves as a measure of leverage capacity and debt service ability.
 Segment EBITDA should not be considered as a measure of financial performance under GAAP, and the items excluded from Segment EBITDA are significant components in understanding and assessing financial performance.
 Because Segment EBITDA is not a measurement determined in accordance with GAAP and is thus susceptible to varying calculations, Segment EBITDA, as presented, may not be comparable to other similarly titled measures of other companies.

-Results in our U.S. Facilities for the three months ended March 31 2020, were affected by actions taken to curtail the spread of COVID-19.
+Results in our U.S. Facilities for the three and six months ended June 30, 2020, were affected by COVID-19.
 Volumes declined in late March 2020 as a result of the impact of the pandemic on traditional referral sources, such as emergency rooms and medical professionals; the stay-at-home orders implemented by many states; and the effects of the travel restrictions on certain facilities with national referral networks.
-Same facility patient days increased more than 4% through the first two months of 2020 compared to the same period in the prior year.
-The COVID-19 pandemic affected our business starting in late March 2020 and caused same facility patient day volumes to decline approximately 3% in the last two weeks of the month relative to the same period in the prior year.
+The COVID-19 pandemic affected our business starting in late March 2020 with signs of improvement in May and June 2020.

-The following table sets forth percent changes in same facility operating data for our U.K. Facilities for the three months ended March 31, 2020 compared to the same period in 2019:
+The following table sets forth percent changes in same facility operating data for our U.K. Facilities for the three and six months ended June 30, 2020 compared to the same periods in 2019:

+Three Months Ended Six Months Ended

 U.K. Same Facility Results (a,c)

-Revenue growth 1.9%
+Revenue growth -3.8% -0.9%

-Patient days growth -1.0%
+Patient days growth -4.5% -2.7%

-Admissions growth -7.6%
+Admissions growth -22.0% -14.7%

-Average length of stay change (b) 7.2%
+Average length of stay change (b) 22.4% 14.0%

-Revenue per patient day growth 3.0%
+Revenue per patient day growth 0.7% 1.9%

-EBITDA margin change (d) -140 bps
+EBITDA margin change (d) -350 bps -240 bps

-- (a) Results for the periods presented include facilities we have operated more than one year and exclude the elderly care division and certain closed services. - (b) Average length of stay is defined as patient days divided by admissions. - (c) Revenue and revenue per patient day for the three months ended March 31, 2019 is adjusted to reflect the foreign currency exchange rate for the comparable periods of 2020 in order to eliminate the effect of changes in the exchange rate. - (d) See definition of Segment EBITDA in U.S. Same Facility Results table above.
+(a) Results for the periods presented include facilities we have operated more than one year and exclude the elderly care division.

+- (b) Average length of stay is defined as patient days divided by admissions. - (c) Revenue and revenue per patient day for the three and six months ended June 30, 2019 is adjusted to reflect the foreign currency exchange rate for the comparable periods of 2020 in order to eliminate the effect of changes in the exchange rate. - (d) See definition of Segment EBITDA in U.S. Same Facility Results table above.

-Results in our U.K. Facilities for the three months ended March 31 2020 were also affected by actions taken to curtail the spread of COVID-19.
+Results in our U.K. Facilities for the three and six months ended June 30, 2020 were affected by COVID-19.
 Beginning in late March 2020, our U.K. operations faced temporary disruptions from the stay-at-home orders implemented in the U.K. on the referral and commissioning process.
-While the volume impact in the U.K. has been limited due to the longer length of stay for many of our service lines, certain services with a shorter length of stay have been impacted.
-In our U.K. Facilities, same facility patient days were flat through the first two months of 2020 and then declined approximately 3% in the last two weeks of March 2020 compared to the same period in the prior year.
+As the country has started to reopen and lift restrictions in June 2020, certain services with a shorter length of stay have shown recent improvement.

-Three months ended March 31, 2020 compared to the three months ended March 31, 2019
+Three months ended June 30, 2020 compared to the three months ended June 30, 2019